bernieplug/eepelican/content/blog/sponsored-products.md

 When you turn on Bid+ for a campaign, it will automatically increase your bids by up to 50% for each keyword match in an effort to beat the next highest bid.

 As an example.
 Let’s say a keyword you bid $0.50 on matches a shopper’s search.
 Bid+ finds that the highest bid is $0.65, so it increases your bid to $0.66 in order to win that bid.
-However, let’s say the highest bid was $0.80.
-Bid+ won’t increase your bid by more than 50%, which would be $0.75, so it wouldn’t change your bid at all.
+However, let’s say instead that the highest bid was $0.80.
+Bid+ won’t increase your bid by more than 50%, which would be $0.75 — in this case, it wouldn’t change your bid at all.

-Bid+ only works for manual campaigns, another great reason to switch your campaigns to manual if you weren’t already convinced.
+Bid+ only works for manual campaigns, which is, if you weren't already convinced, another great reason to switch your campaigns to manual.

 Amazon says that Bid+ gives a better chance for your Sponsored Products to rank for searches, but in our practice, **Bid+ is absolutely necessary to get to the top of page 1, even if there are no other Bid+ bids**.
 Basically, if you want your Sponsored Products to rank at the top of lists, you *need* to be using Bid+.